skippyr/river-dreams/README.md

 In the left prompt, you will find:

 - Your host name and local IPV4 address.
 If a valid address is not found, it will show your loopback address: `127.0.0.1`.
 If you have multiple local network interfaces, it will use the first one that matches its required criterias:
-    - It contains an address.
+    - It contains an IPV4 address.
     - It is running.
     - It is not a loopback.
-    - It is of IPV4 type.
-    - It's address can be converted to a text.
 - Your storage device usage percentage.
 It refers to the device that is mounted at `/`.
 - A calendar displaying the day of the week, month and day of the month.
 - A clock displaying the hours and minutes of the day.
 Its symbol also changes depending on the moment of the day: